NolanNicholson/GunCon2-MiSTer/README.md

 - an installed copy of the 240p Test Suite for the core you will run
 - a keyboard with a working F10 key

-1. If you previously installed an external kernel module for the GunCon 2 (in the form of a .ko) file, start up your MiSTer, open the shell, log in, and execute the following command:

-   modprobe -r guncon2

-   You can then remove the guncon2.ko file from your MiSTer.

-2. At the root of your SD card, back up your "MiSTer" executable (renaming it to leave it in the same directory is fine), then put in the MiSTer executable in this folder.
+1. At the root of your SD card, back up your `MiSTer` executable (renaming it to leave it in the same directory is fine), then put the `MiSTer` executable in this folder in its place.

-3. In the /linux/ folder of your SD card, back up the "zImage\_dtb" kernel image file (again, renaming it is fine) and add the zImage\_dtb file from this folder.
+2. In the `/linux/` folder of your SD card, back up the `zImage\_dtb` kernel image file (again, renaming it is fine) and add the `zImage\_dtb` file from this folder.

-4. Plug in the GunCon 2.
-The USB connector is normal and can be plugged into any of your data-capable USB ports (i.e., not the "POWER ONLY" one on the USB hub.)
+3. Plug in the GunCon 2.
+The USB connector can be plugged into any of your data-capable USB ports (i.e., not the "POWER ONLY" one on the USB hub.)
 The yellow RCA connector needs to be connected to a composite sync signal.
-If you are using Component, you can tap into the Luma (green) cable.
+If you are using component video, you can tap into the Luma (green) cable.
 If you are using RGB, you need to be using composite sync, and the gun needs to be tapped into the composite sync signal.
 If you are using RGB with Sync on Green (SOG) enabled, the green line should also work.

-You should now be able to use your GunCon 2 as a controller on the MiSTer!
+You should now be able to use your GunCon 2 as a controller on the MiSTer.
 The ideal calibration settings for the gun will vary for each display, and for each core.

+# Calibration instructions

 To calibrate the gun for a particular core, follow these steps:

-5. Open a core (e.g., SNES), and load the 240p Test Suite.
+4. Open a core (e.g., SNES), and load the 240p Test Suite.

-6. Use the 240p Test Suite's "White and RGB Screen" pattern to display a full white screen.
+5. Use the 240p Test Suite's "White and RGB Screen" pattern to display a full white screen.

-7. Open the MiSTer OSD and press F10 on a keyboard.
+6. Open the MiSTer OSD and press F10 on a keyboard.
 A lightgun calibration menu should appear.

-8. Using the menu, aim at the extreme edges of the screen, then press A on the left side of the gun to calibrate that edge.
-(Note!
-When the calibration menu says "Trigger", it means "A".
-For most guns, the "trigger" is A, but the GunCon's side button is literally labelled A, so...)
+7. Using the menu, aim at the extreme edges of the screen, then press A on the left side of the gun to calibrate that edge.
+(Note: The menu will prompt you to press "Trigger"; press "A" instead.)
 Your goal is to get the most extreme numbers you can without the gun losing sight of the screen.

-9. You should now be calibrated.
+8. You should now be calibrated.
 To confirm, try enabling the core's lightgun crosshair (if it has one) and moving around the white screen.

-# Notes on the GunCon 2, and on this driver/setup
+# GunCon 2 Performance on MiSTer

+Overall, the GunCon 2 is an accurate and precise lightgun with relatively little jitter.
+It requires a certain level of screen brightness in order to detect the CRT beam; some consoles' lightguns were designed for IR tracking or very tight CRT flash timing, which gives the GunCon 2 some trouble.

-- As of 2022-02-06, this driver has been modified to improve compatibility with NES Zapper games.
-The way it does this is a tad hacky, and may affect compatibility with "shoot outside screen to reload"-type games.
+- NES (Zapper): **Good.** As of 2022-02-06, this driver has been modified to improve compatibility with NES Zapper games.
+There are some issues with hit detection on black screens, such as the Duck Hunt menu, but in-game performance has tested mostly solid.
+(As of this writing, you will require the updated MiSTer binary here in order to play NES games.)

+- Master System (Light Phaser): **Okay.** Works well for brighter games.
+Darker games, like certain sections of Shooting Gallery, have trouble.

+- SNES (Super Scope, Justifier): **Good.** You may need to brighten your screen for some games, but most Super Scope games are already bright enough to work well.
+All SNES Justifier games have been thoroughly tested, except for Lethal Enforcers.

+- Genesis (Menacer, Justifier): **Okay.** You may need to brighten your screen for some games.

+- PlayStation (GunCon, Justifier): **Core is still in development and does not yet have lightgun support.**

+- Saturn (Stunner): **Core is still in development and does not yet have lightgun support.**

+# Notes on using the GunCon 2, and on this driver/setup

 - Like the Wiimote, this gun can report its coordinates as a mouse (with throttling applied) and as a raw joystick.
 It will work much better as a raw joystick.

-- The PSX core does NOT support light gun games at the time of this writing.
-Please do not hassle anyone about this!
+Hence, when setting up specific cores, choose the "Joy" options for aiming.

-- This self-compiled kernel works fine for the most part, but it breaks compatibility with my Edimax WiFi dongle.
-You may experience similar random compatibility issues while using this kernel.
-These issues should no longer exist once the GunCon 2 driver is part of the official kernel release.
+- The self-compiled kernel here works fine for the most part, but it may not work properly with some devices (for example, Edimax WiFi dongles.)
+These issues should no longer exist once the next official kernel release incorporates GunCon 2 support.

-- The way this gun works requires a bright screen.
-Games with a dark (or red) screen, such as some Sega Genesis games, may function poorly unless you crank up your screen brightness.

 - If you accidentally severely miscalibrate the gun for a core, the core may crash or not start up.
 If this happens, or if you want to retry